From visible to SWIR

-A fleet of miniaturized satellites will soon circle our planet.
-By taking hyperspectral sensing technology on board, they can reveal what happens in and on its surface.
+A fleet of miniaturized satellites will soon circle the earth, while robotic vehicles are exploring the other planets.
+By taking hyperspectral sensing on board, they can reveal what happens in and on its surface.

 All that information – and more – can be obtained through hyperspectral remote sensing.

-By equipping a satellite with hyperspectral imaging capabilities, you’re able to see the big picture, in sharp detail.
+By equipping a satellite or space rover with hyperspectral imaging capabilities, you’re able to see the big picture, in sharp detail.
 Each pixel contains a complete breakdown of visible and invisible frequencies of the reflected light.
 Revealing the spectral signatures of minerals, soil, vegetation, ...

 Applications of hyperspectral remote sensing range from precision agriculture to geology, environmental monitoring and archaeology.